What are Biosphere Reserves?

 - The term ‘audio’ could be a podcast; a song; a story; interviews; performance - as long as it meets the needs of the project.

-The project will focus public attention on the potential of a Biosphere Reserve (BR) designation for FoD.
+The project focuses public attention on the potential of a Biosphere Reserve (BR) designation for FoD.
 BRs are areas comprising terrestrial, marine and coastal ecosystems, with a key aim of seeking to reconcile the conservation of biodiversity with its sustainable use.
 They are sites of excellence for testing interdisciplinary approaches to understanding and managing changes and interactions between social and ecological systems.